How Founders Should Think About Technology Ownership

 Technology ownership is not just about code access

 Having the source code does not mean you control your technology.
+A long-term tech partner offers the stability, strategic thinking, and continuity that startups need to scale.

 Ownership includes decision rights, architectural clarity, and the ability to change direction safely.